datacatdata/datacatdata.github.io/_posts/2018-10-08-the-anti-independence-dossier.markdown

 <a href="{{site.baseurl}}/assets/img/powerpoint/h.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/h.png" /></a>

-Support for Brexit was negatively correlated with education: the more educated one was, the less likely he/she voted in favor of education.
+Support for Brexit was negatively correlated with education: the more educated one was, the less likely he/she voted in favor of Britain leaving the EU.
 Again, in Catalonia, support for independence takes on the opposite pattern as support for Brexit:

 <a href="{{site.baseurl}}/assets/img/powerpoint/i.png"> <img src="{{site.baseurl}}/assets/img/powerpoint/i.png" /></a>